psychemedia/sin-eater-resources/src/_origin-phrase-folk-lore.md

 >
 > It is stated in "N. & Q.," *ante*, p.
 141, that Mr. Thoms was born in Westminster, November 16, 1803; but it is a fact not generally known that the register of his baptism in St. Margaret’s Church, December 15, 1803, originally recorded his name as simply "John Thoms, son of Nathaniel by Ruth Ann, [born] November 16."
 >
-> This curious error was corrected in 1857, by a sworn affidavit before Mr. Arnold, the magistrate, and at the foot of the page of the register was then written : "This should be William John Thoms, according to the declaration of Mary Ann Thoms annexed hereto.
+> This curious error was corrected in 1857, by a sworn affidavit before Mr. Arnold, the magistrate, and at the foot of the page of the register was then written: "This should be William John Thoms, according to the declaration of Mary Ann Thoms annexed hereto.
 Mercer Davies, curate, June 5.
 >
 > The declaration, made June 2, states :—
 > "I, Mary Ann Thoms, spinster, sister of the late Nathaniel Thome, of the City of Westminster, Gentleman, do solemnly and sincerely declare that my late brother the said Nathaniel Thoms and his wife Ruth Ann Thoms had issue of their marriage only one child, my nephew William John Thoms, now of No. 25, Holywell Street,  Millbank, Westminster, who was born on the 16th day of November, 1803, that I was present at his baptism at St. Margaret's Church, on the 15th day of December following, that I stood godmother to my said nephew, who was baptized by the names of William John, and that he has ever since been called and known as William John Thoms, and I make this declaration for the purpose of correcting the erroneous entry in the register of baptisms at St. Margaret's, Westminster, wherein his baptism is entered as that of John Thoms, by which names of William John he was duly baptized."